johnolos/rust-workshop/README.md

 Remember that when using channels, one is still bound by the ownership rules of Rust.
 By sending a variable down a channel, you also give up the ownership of it.

 ### Task
 In this task you are going to send some data of the type `GraphEvent` (as defined in `./types.rs`) to the UI-thread.
 You must create a channel of this type, and pass the sender and reciever to `setup_synth()` and the UI-object respectively.
-You must also find out how to create an instance of `GraphEvent`
+You must also find out how to create an instance of `GraphEvent`.

-I denne oppgaven skal du sende data av typen `GraphEvent` (definert i `./types.rs`) til UI-tråden.
-Du må opprette en kanal som har elementer av denne typen, og gi sender og mottaker til henholdsvis `setup_synth()` og UI-objektet.
-Du må selv finne ut hvordan du skal opprette objekter av GraphEvent-typen, og hvordan å sende disse over kanalen.
+For the UI to use the receiver channel, you must pass it as an argument to the UI constructor function, `Ui::new(...)`.
+If you look at this constructor function, you'll see that the `GraphEvent` argument has type signature `Option<Receiver<GraphEvent>>`, which means that you'll have to wrap the channel receiver in an option, like this: `Some(receiver)`.

 <details>
 <summary>Hint</summary>